dreamcatcher-tech/network/Inbox/2025-03-04 1353 using msgpack for sending actions.md

 Can take a stream on the other end, and can be set up to emit objects during the decoding.
 Not sure we need that just now.

+Means we can upload and download json with files and have almost no thought for it.